 Colonel Eddy B. Townsend

 Colonel Eddy Baldwin Townsend, who built the first house in Edmond, enlisted at the age of 17 in his father’s regiment: 149th New York State Volunteer Infantry.
-Before his leadership built the town, he had worked through the ranks from private to second lieutenant in the 8th New York, was made a major for his distinguished service while in Richmond, and finally came to his rank as colonel as a member of General Ordway’s staff.
+He worked through the ranks from private to second lieutenant in the 8th New York, was made a major for his distinguished service, and finally came to his rank as colonel as a member of General Ordway’s staff.
 Colonel Townsend was also a special agent of the Interior and an official of Washington D.C.’s government under Alexander R. Shepherd.
 Townsend died in 1909 in Washington D.C., and was touted as “one of the best known citizens” in the capital city.
 He is buried in Arlington Cemetery.